lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-disgruntled-write-up.md

 > Look at you, second day on the job, and you’ve already solved 2 cases for me.
 Tell Sophie I told you to give you a raise.

 ## EOF

+I really like these rooms which fully commit to a story.